Module 3 - Trouble Shooting Performance and Implementing a Standard Operating Environment

 Automate Cleanup of Old Tasks

-Cleaning of the tasks on the Satellite server is an important task that should be enabled.
-If not done then over a period of time tasks will get accumulated, impacting the performance of the Satellite server.
+Cleaning the tasks on the Satellite server is an important task that should be enabled.
+If not done over a long period of time, tasks will accumulate, which will negatively impact the performance of the Satellite server.
 This also affects the upgrade of the Satellite server when there is a large number of tasks that are present on the satellite server which is not cleaned.
 This generally creates issues during upgrades, when commands to clean the system are run, but due to a large number of tasks, there isn’t enough space present so the cleaning also fails resulting in failing of Satellite upgrades

 Scenario

 Every upgrade of the Satellite Server you have noticed that the satellite-maintain command has reported that there are many old tasks to clean up.
-This has exteneded upgrade window of the Satellite Server and has also impacted performance of searching for the status of Remote Execution jobs on the Satellite.
+This has extended the upgrade window of the Satellite Server and has also impacted the performance of searching for the status of Remote Execution jobs on the Satellite.

 Task